 In some respects, my two weeks in Thibaud without the usual conveniences were what some Peace Corps Volunteers have to face on a regular basis.
 I had felt a bit guilty that I had it as good as I did during my two years.
 In my mind, the Peace Corps should be sending even more volunteers to Dominica during this time of need.
 The good people of Dominica are surviving without electricity and water, so Americans should be serving right along side them.
 I think the fact that we went down there for our vacation helped to show some solidarity with the people of my village, which they appreciated.
 [The picture below shows one of my kids next to a water tank installed at the Village Council office from yet another charitable organization--the International Medical Corps.]

-We swam in the ocean a few times with the kids, which they thoroughly enjoyed.
+I swam in the ocean a few times with the kids, which they thoroughly enjoyed.
 While walking back to the village after one of these swims, I got to meet someone I didn't know during my two years, but got to know after the storm over Facebook.
 Emerline Anselm is a teacher at the Portsmouth Secondary School, who has become a "citizen journalist" during her free time after the storm with her "Emonews" Facebook page.
 Her early reports on the situation in various locations was very important to those of us familiar with the island but located elsewhere (see some examples in my previous blog story, including how she used pictures from her notebook to get the word out to friends and relatives).
 I was very happy to meet her and to personally thank her for all her efforts.
-She included this picture of us leaving the beach area on her Facebook page.

-We also gave away most of our clothing, shoes, equipment, etc. I had done the same thing when I left in August, but this time I had fewer things to give away.
-It was a major project to decide who would get what, and then try to deliver those goods the morning before we left.
+I also gave away most of my clothing, shoes, equipment, etc. I had done the same thing when I left in August, but this time I had fewer things to give away.
+It was a major project to decide who would get what, and then try to deliver those goods the morning before leaving.
 It was fun to see guys wearing my old shirts and stuff--I just wish I could have given away more.
 The only shirt I returned with was a treasured gift from my time there--my NCCU Thibaud Building Committee shirt.